 It's tempting to hit the snooze button when your alarm goes off for your morning run.
 What will it take to get you to jump out of bed, throw on running shoes and head out the door?
-Different people are motivated by different things -- from competition and commitment to a race to the physical and mental health benefits running provides.
-If you struggling with motivation -- whether it's in the morning or at night -- keep moving forward with your training program and find out what our experts suggest to keep you lunging toward the finish line.
+Different people are motivated by different things — from competition and commitment to a race to the physical and mental health benefits running provides.
+If you struggle with motivation — whether it's in the morning or at night — keep moving forward with your training program and find out what our experts suggest to keep you lunging toward the finish line.

 If your motivation to run is waning, get plugged in.
 Many smart phone apps provide timing and tracking functions as well as daily motivational tips and the ability to sync your music.
 According to physiotherapist Steve Canning, some phone applications have the ability to analyze and compare results, track pace and distance, and monitor your heart rate for optimal performance.
 A run watch is another way to keep you motivated while running.
 Many brands feature GPS capabilities to help you navigate new routes and trails while running.

 It's no secret that certain songs can bring you out of your chair and onto your feet.
 Why not incorporate music into your running routine to keep you moving?
 "Music has such an impact on how we feel and how positive we think," says Sylwia Wiesenberg, founder of Tonique Fitness in New York City.

 Create a playlist that will help you to push yourself a mile farther.
 "Certain songs help you to go further and faster as they bring certain emotions and memories, and they can be great motivators," she says.
 "The tempo or certain beat of a song also can motivate you to go a little bit faster."

 If you're not sure where to start, search for a variety of running playlists online and choose one that works best for you.

 Read more: 18 Rockin' Workout Songs for Your Running Playlist